nuvolaris/nuvolaris/docs/OVERVIEW.md

 [Up.](#index)

-# nuvolaris-admin
+# nuvolaris-config

-This repo includes the administrative interface.
+This repo includes the configurator of the operator.

-You can discuss it in the #[nuvolaris-admin](https://discord.gg/TfhXXxqXzj) discord channel and in the forum under the category [admin](https://github.com/nuvolaris/nuvolaris/discussions/categories/admin).
+You can discuss it in the #[nuvolaris-config](https://discord.gg/TfhXXxqXzj) discord channel and in the forum under the category [config](https://github.com/nuvolaris/nuvolaris/discussions/categories/config).

 [Up.](#index)